What are “upper deckies”? | luna app

 Quick summary

-• Teens may use them to stay awake, boost energy, or as a social trend, but they carry health risks
+• Teens may use them to stay awake, boost their energy, get a nicotine hit, or just to join in with their friends – but they carry health risks and are best avoided

-• Parents can help by understanding what they are, opening up conversations, and supporting healthier energy-boosting habits
+• Parents can help by understanding what they are as well as the health risks, opening up conversations to share this information, and supporting healthier habits – medically-backed platforms like luna can also support with this

 Rated 4.8